pratikthanki/pratikthanki.github.io/index.md

-with some of the smartest and talented Software Engineers and Product Managers 🖥️ I got into tech and to where I am now through my experience at a tech start-up working with the biggest sports teams and organisations around the world; from the NBA, NFL, Premier League and NCAA Football 🏀🏈⚽🏃 and even astronauts 🧑‍🚀 I presented a Case Study at the Gartner Data and Analytics Summit London - "What Tim Peake has for Breakfast and other Stories from the Frontier of Human Performance Analytics."
+with some of the smartest and talented Software Engineers and Product Managers 🖥️ I got into tech and to where I am now through my experience at a tech start-up working with the biggest sports teams and organisations around the world; from the NBA, NFL, Premier League and NCAA Football 🏀🏈⚽🏃 and even astronauts 🧑‍🚀

+I presented a Case Study at the Gartner Data and Analytics Summit London - "What Tim Peake has for Breakfast and other Stories from the Frontier of Human Performance Analytics."

 I enjoy learning 🤟 Outside of work I spend most of my time exploring new tools, technologies and frameworks.
-I predominantly write in C#, T-SQL and can't imagine not using Docker 🐳 and Kubernetes ☸
+I predominantly write in C#, T-SQL and can't imagine not using Docker 🐳 and Kubernetes ☸ I'm currently learning Go and gRPC ⚡

 Other than writing code, I have a passion for travelling!
 My girlfriend and I are always booking last-minute flights away. ✈️ I also follow (and love) the NFL and spend